OfficeDev/Office-Add-in-samples/Samples/excel-add-in-custom-functions-using-web-workers/README.md

 ### Process results from the web worker

-In [functions.js](functions.js), when a new web worker is created, it is provided a callback function to process the result.
+In [functions.js](src/functions/functions.js), when a new web worker is created, it's provided a callback function to process the result.
 The callback function parses the data to determine the outcome of the job.
-It resolves or rejects the promise as determined by the job result data.
+It resolves or rejects the promise, as determined by the job result data.

 ```JavaScript
         // create a new web worker